 The connection between sleep and mood, weight, and pain - West Chester, Allentown, and Pittsburgh,…

-How to reduce anxiety and depression with mindfulness – West Chester, Allentown, and Pittsburgh, Pennsylvania and Newark, Wilmington, and Milford, Delaware based Telehealth Counselor- Therapist Paula Tropiano, LPC, LCMH
+Understanding mood problems and disorders and the importance of self-care and awareness. – West Chester, Allentown, and Pittsburgh, Pennsylvania and Newark, Wilmington, and Milford, Delaware based Telehealth Counselor- Therapist Paula Tropiano, LPC, LCMH.

 When we think of mood problems, we often think of low energy, negative thinking, sadness, and a tendency to isolate.
 However, mood problems are not just “mental” or “emotional.”
 According to the World Health Organization (September 2013 report), the amount of damage untreated mood disorders takes a more significant toll on health than chronic angina, arthritis, asthma, or diabetes.
 A growing body of research also indicates that mood disorders trigger certain diseases: chronic pain, acid reflux, heart disease, diabetes, cancer, osteoporosis, and other problems.
 Mood disorders put more pressure on the body and create more internal stress.
 Mood issues are not just about being “down” or unmotivated; they can be very physical and require medical attention.

 People who are seeking counseling are often looking for relief from mood disorder symptoms.
 They are trying to regain or boost their mental, emotional, and physical energy.
 For the person suffering the energy loss, it can feel that the mood shifted suddenly or gradually worsened until they could take no more and sought help.
 However, stress has been building over time, whether from physical illness, significant change, loss, or unresolved difficulties from the past.
 We can often identify that the mood issue has been operating in cycles; however, they can go unnoticed.
 Changes in a person’s life can prompt a shift in mood and energy – Those with mood issues may likely experience the effects of changes all the more.